limesTech/pretix_custom_locale/README.md

 ======
 This is a project from JDAV Hessen to adjust pretix translations according to there needs of registration and sign up for events and training courses

+for useage these po files must be compiled to mo files